Valentina Peleggi has been Music Director of the Richmond Symphony

 2021 saw the release of her first CD, featuring a cappella works by Villa

-Lobos in a new critical edition for Naxos guest edited by Peleggi and
+Lobos in a new critical edition for Naxos guest edited by Peleggi

-conduct an a cappella concert.
+to conduct an a cappella concert.
 While acting Principal Conductor and

 Artistic Advisor of the Chorus, she was concurrently Resident Conductor of

-the Sao Paulo Symphony Orchestra and Music Director (responsible for
+the São Paulo Symphony Orchestra and Music Director (responsible for

-Italian repertoire) of the Theatro Sao Pedro in Sao Paulo.
+Italian repertoire) of the Theatro São Pedro in São Paulo.

 The first Italian woman to enter the conducting programme at the Royal